Mission and Guiding Principles

-The Center is committed to exploring issues of ethics and social justice across the globe, sensitive to the nuances of cultural difference on moral questions.
-The Center's programs and activities are designed to place regional issues in their international context through the inclusion of participants around the world.
+- An International Focus: The center is committed to exploring issues of ethics and social justice across the globe, sensitive to the nuances of cultural difference on moral questions.
+The center's programs and activities are designed to place regional issues in their international context through the inclusion of participants around the world.

-The Center explores significant questions that are contested in the public arenas of civic discourse, politics, community organization, professional life, and the arts.
+- The Public Square: The center explores significant questions that are contested in the public arenas of civic discourse, politics, community organization, professional life and the arts.

-Consideration of ethics and social justice belongs not only to the philosophers but to experts across the spectrum of the liberal arts.
-A hallmark of the work of the Center is the involvement of scholars and students from many parts of Brandeis University and other institutions.
+- Across the Disciplines: Consideration of ethics and social justice belongs not only to the philosophers but to experts across the spectrum of the liberal arts.
+A hallmark of the work of the center is the involvement of scholars and students from many parts of Brandeis University and other institutions.

-Enhancing dialogue between the worlds of the academy and the professions is a central aim of the Center.
+- A Bridge Between Scholarship and Practice: Enhancing dialogue between the worlds of the academy and the professions is a central aim of the center.
 Events and activities sponsored by the Ethics Center involve scholars and practitioners working together.

-The Center operates under the conviction that the world's artists offer compelling visions and expressions of complex moral questions.
+- The Perspective of the Arts: The center operates under the conviction that the world's artists offer compelling visions and expressions of complex moral questions.
 Conferences and public activities integrate the perspective of artists with those of scholars and policy makers.

-Through joint activities, fellowships, and the Brandeis Seminars program, the Center is committed to developing partnerships between Brandeis University and community organizations to further the impact of the Center's work at a grassroots level.
+- Connections to Communities: Through joint activities, fellowships and the Brandeis Seminars program, the center is committed to developing partnerships between Brandeis University and community organizations to further the impact of the center's work at a grassroots level.